PS2ClassicsVault/ps2classicsvault.github.io/CODE_OF_CONDUCT.md

 Code of Conduct
 ===============

-My goal is to provide the best service to users that utilize PS2 Classics Vault, as a open-source project i ask you to please follow the cod of conduct as i will address all concerns & maintain this project to the best of my ability!
+My goal is to provide the best service to users that utilize PS2 Classics Vault, as a open-source project i ask you to please follow the code of conduct as i will address all concerns
+& maintain this project to the best of my ability!

 As part of the open-source community, I expect everyone to: